 The OV-chip card system is also used on Dutch railways and you will need to check-in and check-out of your journey.

 Intercity Direct supplements cost an additional €2.60 each way – buy the supplement before boarding the train as it costs €10 on board.
-The supplement is available either as a paper ticket or can be paid with an OV-chip card.
+The supplement is available either as a paper ticket or can be paid with an OV-chip card using the special red card readers on the platform.
 There is a discounted supplement of €1.56 for travel during the weekday off-peak period – however you must pay by OV-chip card.

 Children 4-11 only pay €2.50 each (no surcharge) for a Railrunner ticket which is valid the whole day on the Dutch rail network including Intercity Direct trains.
 Children 0-3 travel free.